-A thermoplastic chlorofluoropolymer which is chemically related to PTFE and commonly referred to as PCTFE or Kel-F®*.
+A thermoplastic chlorofluoropolymer, and commonly referred to as PCTFE or Kel-F®*.
 It has excellent chemical and permeation resistance and the lowest water vapor transmission rate of any plastic.

 A thermoplastic fluoropolymer produced via the polymerisation of Vinylidene Difluoride.
-It has superior creep resistance to most other fluoropolymers, and is resistant to most solvents, acids and alkalis while having a low mositure uptake.
+It has superior creep resistance and is resistant to most solvents, acids and alkalis while having a low moisture uptake.